ChrisBaum89/ChrisBaum89/README.md

 ### Hi!
 I'm Chris! 👋
 ---

 I have always loved science and technology!
-I think it's incredible that a simple idea thought up in someone's brain can turn into a techology or scientific principle that changes the world and makes peoples' lives better.
+I think it's incredible that a simple idea thought up in someone's brain can turn into a technology or scientific principle that changes the world and makes peoples' lives better.
 As a kid I grew up building, creating, experimenting, and spending time outside in nature and can say that that passion has continued through my life.

 I received my Bachelor's degree in Mechanical Engineering...worked as a automation engineer and engineering manager with a focus on automated equipment and machine vision for over a decade...and completed the Software Engineering program at Flatiron School.
 If you can't tell, "knowledge is power" is something I try to take to heart as I still have the desire to create, improve, and drive positive change in the teams and companies that I work with.
 I believe that having a diverse background is valuable as you can see things from different perspectives and have unique ideas.